ChuloWay/ChuloWay/README.md

 ## 👋 Hi there, it's Victor Okoye

-I'm a Software developer and Technical writer 👩‍💻✍️ with a knack for creating high-quality, user-friendly applications and engaging technical content.
-I'm always eager to learn new technologies 💡 and expand my skillset 📈.
+I'm a Software developer and Technical writer with a knack for creating high-quality, user-friendly applications and engaging technical content.
+I'm always eager to learn new technologies and expand my skillset.

 ## Focus 🚀

 I'm currently focused on:

-- **Developing software applications using NodeJS, NestJS, TypeScript, NoSQL, and SQL.** 🖥️
+- **Developing software applications using NodeJS, NestJS, TypeScript, NoSQL, and SQL.**

 - **Understanding Java for software development.** ☕️
-- **Enhancing my understanding of backend performance optimization 🚀: I'm committed to optimizing the performance of backend applications, and I'm constantly seeking opportunities to learn, implement and write about effective optimization techniques.** ☁️
+- **Enhancing my understanding of backend performance optimization: I'm committed to optimizing the performance of backend applications, and I'm constantly seeking opportunities to learn, implement and write about effective optimization techniques.** ☁️

 ## Technical Writing Portfolio 📝